Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Experimental evaluation

 \subsection{Table extraction performance}

-Figures~\ref{fig:te-top-bbox} and~\ref{fig:te-teds-bbox} illustrate Precision--Recall weighted by TSR scores curves (see \autoref{sec:metrics-te}) from \emph{bbox} TD.
-Dashed curves (\dashtxt) represent scores for probabilistic models (with varying thresholds), while baseline models are represented with inverted triangle dots (\(\blacktriangledown\)).
-We compute \(P^{\rm TSR}-R^{\rm TSR}\) with \(\theta_J = 0.5\), denoted as \fbox{\(X_{0.5}^{\rm TSR}\)}.
-Difference areas with raw \(P\text{--}R\) curves are shown shaded in the model's colors, and with transparent dots for baseline models.
+Figure~\ref{fig:td-te} (right) illustrates Precision--Recall weighted by the TSR scores GriTS Topology (see \autoref{sec:metrics-te}) from \emph{bbox} TD.
+We compute \(P^{\rm Top}-R^{\rm Top}\) with \(\theta_J = 0.5\).
+In \autoref{tab:te-ap} and \ref{tab:te-f1} the ``TE metrics'' columns summarize \(F_1\) and \(AP\) metrics for different TSR scores (denoted \fbox{\(\mathbf{AP}^\text{TSR}\)}, \fbox{\(\mathbf{F_1}^{\!\!\text{TSR}}\)}).
+Though scores decrease for metrics with TSR, regardless of the TSR score used, the ranking remains almost the same across methods.

-The scores decrease compared to vanilla Precision and Recall (Figures~\ref{fig:td-bbox} and \ref{fig:td-html}), regardless of the TSR score used.
-GriTS Topology scores are closer to vanilla \(P\text{--}R\), which means that when a table is detected (with Jaccard index \(\theta_J=0.5\)), most of the time, the table topology (rows, columns, spanning cells) is correctly found.
+VLMs like GPT suffer from table content hallucination, with performance dropping from \(F_1^\textit{bbox}=0.35\) to \(F_1^\text{Con}=0.27\) on Table-BRGM (Q3).
+GriTS Topology scores are closer to vanilla \(P\text{--}R\), which means that when a table is detected (with IoU \(\theta_J=0.5\)), most of the time, the table topology (rows, columns, spanning cells) is correctly found.
 However, Precision and Recall with TEDS are lower, because they take into account partial token match.
 We obtain similar results using GriTS Content.

-In \autoref{tab:te-ap} the ``TE metrics'' columns summarize AP metrics for different TSR scores: \emph{Top}ology GriTS (denoted \(\mathbf{AP^{\rm Top}}\)) and \emph{Con}tent GriTS (denoted \(\mathbf{AP^{\rm Con}}\) , recall Section~\ref{sec:metrics-grits}), as well as TEDS (denoted \(\mathbf{AP^{\rm TEDS}}\), introduced in Section~\ref{sec:metrics-teds}). \autoref{tab:te-f1} does the same for \(F_1\)-scores instead of AP.
-Though scores decreased for metrics with TSR, the ranking remains the same across different methods. \(AP^{\rm TSR}\) and \(F_1^{\rm TSR}\) fall for all models, revising the initial positive assessment of task TD (e.g.~TATR and Docling on PubTables).

-Further, we measured the CPU time used by inference on 1 000 samples, using 4 CPUs per task and 2 concurrent tasks.
-Camelot, PyMuPDF, PDFPlumber and Grobid are 10 times faster (\(\sim 1\, {\rm s}/{\rm image}\)) than LVLM (API calls), Docling, TATR, XY and VGT.
-Docling is significantly slower than Grobid and other Python libraries due to its use of computer vision models.
+TE scores fall for all models, revising the initial positive assessment of task TD, e.g.~MonkeyOCR and Docling (Q1).